Office of Energy Efficiency and Renewable Energy, Department of Energy.

 DOE will consider adding a definition for “Commercial, Industrial, and Agricultural Pumps (Pumps)” in the Code of Federal Regulations to clarify coverage of any potential test procedure or energy conservation standard.
 There currently is no statutory definition of pumps.
 DOE is considering the following definitions of pumps for potential test procedures and energy conservation standards and to provide clarity for interested parties as it continues its analyses.
 DOE seeks feedback from interested parties on the following potential definition(s) of pumps.

 Rotodynamic pumps are kinetic machines that impart energy continuously to the pumped fluid by means of a rotating impeller, propeller, or rotor.
 The most common types of rotodynamic pumps are centrifugal (radial), mixed flow, and axial flow pumps.

 i.
 Centrifugal (Radial) Flow

-Centrifugal pumps use bladed impellers with essentially radial outlets to transfer rotational mechanical energy to the fluid, primarily by increasing the fluid kinetic energy (angular momentum) and also increasing potential energy (static pressure).
+Centrifugal pumps use bladed impellers with essentially radial outlets to transfer rotational mechanical energy to the fluid, primarily by increasing the fluid kinetic energy (angular Start Printed Page 34196momentum) and also increasing potential energy (static pressure).
 Kinetic energy is then converted into usable pressure energy in the discharge collector.